jaymesbyron/Audience-Personas-Project/README.md

 1. Financial Planning and Management: target an audience of older Gen Z/Young Millenials (20 yo - 35 yo) to accommodate the economic and financial challenges faced by this group.
 2. Porsche: target a middle aged male audience - mens' mid-life crises (45 yo - 55 yo), and young men (25 yo - 35 yo)who want to appear cool and favorable to women.
 3. Loans: target middle aged consumers (45 yo - 65 yo) who had time to build credit and are more likely to be approved for loans.
 4. Agritourism: target a younger audience (18 yo - 25 yo) as the trendy new thing.
-Market to older audience as something fun and new to do with retirement, compare them to the trendy, young folks doing it.
+Target an older audience (60 yo - 85 yo) as something fun and new to do with retirement, compare them to the trendy, young folks doing it.